tjbrailey/Website/content/music.md

 **Dinner Party**: Dinner Party: Some of the hottest names in jazz/RnB conform to create a relaxed, minimalist, and highly enjoyable, if a little brief, album.

-**Haru Nemuri**: harutosyura J-rock artist Haru Nemuri is exhilarating---catchy vocal lines, blistering guitar work, and very well-paced.
+**Haru Nemuri**: harutosyura: J-rock artist Haru Nemuri is exhilarating---catchy vocal lines, blistering guitar work, and very well-paced.

 **Stargazer**: Perihelion: 8-bit synths, quintuplet swings, and constant polyrhythms, Stargazer's second album is a marked improvement over their first outing and a really fun listen.